 The Tiger King Class 12 Notes: What the Chapter Covers

-The Tiger King is the second story in the Class 12 Vistas supplementary reader.
-Written by the Tamil writer and journalist Kalki Krishnamurthy (1899-1954), it is a satire on the conceit of those in power and the futility of trying to defy fate.
-At the moment of his birth, astrologers predict that the Maharaja of Pratibandapuram - Sir Jilani Jung Jung Bahadur - will be killed by a tiger.
-The Maharaja vows to kill one hundred tigers to outwit the prophecy.
-He kills seventy in his own state in ten years, twenty-nine more in his father-in-law's state (total ninety-nine), and the dewan arranges a hundredth tiger from the People's Park in Madras.
-He is finally killed not by a real tiger but by an infected sliver from a cheap wooden toy tiger - cost two annas and a quarter - that he gifts to his three-year-old son.
+The Tiger King is the second story in the Class 12 Vistas reader, by the Tamil writer Kalki Krishnamurthy (1899-1954).
+It is a satire on the conceit of those in power and the futility of defying fate.
+At his birth, astrologers predict the Maharaja of Pratibandapuram will be killed by a tiger.
+He vows to kill one hundred tigers: seventy in his own state, twenty-nine in his father-in-law's, and a staged hundredth from the People's Park in Madras.
+He is finally killed not by a real tiger but by an infected sliver from a cheap wooden toy tiger he gifts to his three-year-old son.

 | Section | What It Covers | Typical Mark Yield |